All comparisons

 • No multi-property dashboard

-A GA4 alternative, not a GA4 dashboard.
-Choose this if you want to leave Google Analytics.
+A full GA4 replacement, not a dashboard layer.
+Choose this if you want to stop using Google Analytics and don't need Google Ads integration.

 5